heroku/kafka-packaging-scripts/README.md

 [package.sh](package.sh):

 * `CONFLUENT_VERSION`:  Version of Confluent's tools.
 Examples: `1.0.0` (a release), `1.0.1-SNAPSHOT`.
+  Note that we do not currently have per-project overrides for `CONFLUENT_VERSION`, so the assumption here is that all projects make version updates in lock-step.
 * `KAFKA_BRANCH`:  Apache Kafka branch to build (for CP Kafka) and to build against (for CP projects such as `kafka-rest`).
 Think: `upstream/<BRANCH>`.
 Example: `0.8.2`.
 * `KAFKA_VERSION`:  The associated Apache Kafka version.
 This variable is used mostly for version number parsing in